 The Brooklyn Law School Moot Court Honor Society would like to announce the Thirtieth Annual Dean Jerome Prince Memorial Evidence Competition.
 Preliminary rounds will begin Thursday, March 26, 2015, and the Competition will conclude with the final round on Saturday, March 28, 2015.

-Registration information for the 2015 Competition has now been sent out.
-Please click here to view the Competition Invitation, Registration Form, Tentative Schedule, and Competition Rules.
+Registration for the 2015 Competition has now closed.
+Please click here to view the Tentative Schedule, and Competition Rules.

 2014 Prince Competition Results